-Siberian Larch is a very versatile softwood, because it is slow grown it is a dense and durable product making it ideal for cladding, weatherboard and decking applications.
-In addition we keep stocks of British Larch, both are very pleasing in appearance and make welcome additions to our range of specialist softwoods.
+Larch is a very versatile softwood, because it is slow grown it is a dense and durable product making it ideal for cladding, weatherboard and decking applications.

 A very durable timber with character which lend itself well for use in a number of external applications such as exterior cladding, greenhouse and conservatory manufacturing.

 Ekki continues to be popular as a specialist timber.
-Its appearance, durability and resistance to decay make it a popular species for a number of specialist construction uses and rail applications such as sleepers and bridge works.
-It is available in various larger sections and lengths.
+Its appearance, durability and resistance to decay make it a popular species for a number of specialist construction uses.